cfisch3r/cfisch3r.github.io/_posts/2023-08-22-ddd-value-objects-implementation-patterns-for-kotlin.md

 }
 ```

 In addition to having quite a bit of boilerplate code, you cannot use the [destructuring feature](https://kotlinlang.org/docs/destructuring-declarations.html) of data classes.
 Also, the `toString`-Method states the object type as `ReservationData`.
+But there are still other options to evaluate.

 ## Inline Value Class